Saadkhan-188/Forecasting-TTC-Subway-Delays-2022-2024-DSI_ML_Team8/README.md

   - `station`
   - `day_of_week`
   - `code` (mapped via lookup table)
 - XGBoost is the top-performing model in both classification and regression

+## Risks & Limitations

+- **Short sprint window (10 days)**: Limited time restricted deeper hyperparameter tuning and model generalization.
+- **Data quality constraints**: Training was limited to 2022–2024 data due to time constraints, which may reduce model accuracy from underexposure to historical patterns.
+- **Scope exclusions**: External events (e.g., weather, emergency services, medical incidents) were excluded, despite their real-world impact on delays.
+- **Not production-ready**: Current prototype is not integrated with real-time systems or live data pipelines.

+These risks highlight areas for future exploration and refinement.

 ## Team & Contributions